wonday/react-native-pdf/README.md

 A2.
 Your react-native version is too old, please upgrade it to 0.47.0+ see also [`#39`](https://github.com/wonday/react-native-pdf/issues/39)

 ### ChangeLog

+v3.0.16
+1. onPageChanged not fired in Landscape (IOS)
+2. draw the page with diffrent size to center
+3. support the page with rotation

 v3.0.15
 1. fix iPad scale offset problem
 2. add code protection to avoid crashes